pion/webrtc/README.md

 * [gstreamer-receive](examples/gstreamer-receive/README.md) Play video and audio from your Webcam live using GStreamer
 * [gstreamer-send](examples/gstreamer-send/README.md) Send video generated from GStreamer to your browser
 * [save-to-disk](examples/save-to-disk/README.md) Save video from your Webcam to disk
+* [data-channels](examples/data-channels/README.md) Use DataChannels to send text between pion-WebRTC and your browser

 ### Writing your own application
 The API should match the Javascript WebRTC API, and the [GoDoc](https://godoc.org/github.com/pions/webrtc) is actively maintained